Department of Software Engineering, DIPT

 Department of Software Engineering

 The Department of Software Engineering belongs to the Faculty of Computing and currently consists of almost 50 people from 18 different countries.

-Our tradition in software engineering originates from 1990 when we launched Sweden’s first education program in software engineering.
+Our tradition in software engineering originates from 1990 when we launched Sweden’s first education programme in software engineering.
 The department’s research and education environment, SERL Sweden ‒ Software Engineering Research and Education Lab Sweden, has steadily expanded in the last years.
-The department is responsible for several study programs in software engineering on Master- and Bachelor level.
-We are also involved in two of BTH:s Master of Science of Engineering programs.
+The department is responsible for several study programmes in software engineering on Master and Bachelor level.
+We are also involved in two of BTH:s Master of Science of Engineering programmes.

 Research and education at the Department of Software Engineering are fully aligned with BTH:s overarching profile (applied IT and innovation for sustainable growth), and are conducted in close collaboration with partners from both the private and the public sector.

 Our strength is the focus on empirical research to strengthen industry’s competitiveness in the development of software-intensive systems, services and products in close collaboration with companies such as NKT, Ericsson, Saab, Sony, Telenor and Volvo.
 BTH:s research in Software Engineering is internationally top-ranked, and many of the department’s researchers are internationally top-ranked within the research area.

 Software engineering covers techniques, methods and processes for the development of complex software systems and the application of systematic, disciplined and quantifiable approaches to the development, operation and maintenance of software-intensive systems, services and products.
 Software engineering focuses on the engineering of software development with a particular emphasis on industrial challenges.